 Specialised support for some pupils is available through Primary Jigsaw or Primary Behaviour Support Service.

 We aim to provide all children with all medical conditions the same opportunities as others at school.
 Pupils with medical conditions at this school will be supported so they have full access to education, school trips and physical education.
 We will help to ensure they can:

 make a positive contribution

 achieve economic well-being

 If a pupil has a medical need then a detailed Individual Care Plan is compiled with support from the school nurse in consultation with parents/carers.
 Where necessary and in agreement with parents/carers medicines are administered in school but only where a signed Medicine consent form is in place to ensure the safety of both child and staff member.
 We offer the flexibility to meet the needs of children with medical conditions.
-(Please refer to School Medical Policy for further information - include link to School medical policy)
+(Please refer to School Medical Conditions Policy for further information)

 Our school is a restorative school, we use restorative questions to help repair harm/conflict, enable children to reflect on their behaviour and relationships with others.

 We have a positive approach to behaviour management and consistent system of rewards and sanctions.
 Pupils can earn dojos and the pupil with the highest number of dojo points receive a prize at the end of the week.
 We have a weekly celebration assembly, which parents are invited to attend, to celebrate achievements and good behaviour during the week.